NoRedInk/elm-style-guide/README.md

 When the module gets more complex, break out each of the Elm architecture triad into its own file while keeping the top-level Elm file as the public interface to import:

-- Nri/
+- `Nri/`
-  - Leaderboard.elm -- Expose Model, init, view, update, and other types/functions necessary for use
+  - `Leaderboard.elm` -- Expose Model, init, view, update, and other types/functions necessary for use
-  - Leaderboard/
-    - Model.elm
-    - Update.elm
-    - View.elm
+  - `Leaderboard/`  (only exists if necessary)

-Introduce `Flags.elm` (see below) and other submodules as necessary.
+      - Introduce private submodules as necessary

 We don't have a metric to determine exactly when to move from a single-file module to a multi-file module: trust your gut feelings and aesthetics.